amirbar/rnn.wgan/README.md

 In the wasserstein GAN, please monitor the disc_cost.
 It should be a negative number and approach zero.
 The disc_cost represents the negative wasserstein distance between gen and critic.

 ### Fisher GAN
-To measure convergence, gen_cost should start at zero and decrease to a negative number.
+To measure convergence, gen_cost should start at a positive number and decrease.
 The lower, the better.

 Warning: in the very beginning of training, you may see the gen_cost rise.
 Please wait at least 5000 iterations and the gen_cost should start to lower.
 This phenomena is due to the critic finding the appropriate wasserstein distance and then the generator adjusting for it.

-It is recommended that you use a critic iteration of 1 when using fisher gan.

 ## Generating text